 Manage Makerspaces on Campus

-The use of “makerspaces” ─ also called innovation labs, fabrication labs, or “hackerspaces” ─ is increasing.
-These dedicated workshops seek to promote learning, knowledge sharing, and invention through hands-on experience.
-Whether they house equipment such as digital cameras or 3-D printers, they allow for cross-disciplinary exploration and creativity, often joining elements of art, engineering, and industrial fabrication.
+The use of “makerspaces” ─ also called innovation labs or fabrication labs ─ continues to be popular on campuses.
+These dedicated workshops promote learning, knowledge sharing, and invention through hands-on experience.
+Whether they house equipment such as digital cameras, 3-D printers, or laser cutters, they allow for cross-disciplinary exploration and creativity, often joining elements of art, engineering, and industrial fabrication.

 Key Considerations For Makerspaces

-As your institution operates or prepares to open its own makerspace, consider:
+As your institution plans and operates its own makerspace, ask:

 - Who will use the makerspace?
-Determine whether your space is open to anyone on campus and in the community.
+Determine whether your space is open to anyone on campus and whether you will make it available to the wider community.
 Track users and visitors through a sign-in sheet or membership card.

 - Who has authority over the makerspace?
 Specify which department is responsible for keeping the space orderly, clean, and safe.
 The physical location of the makerspace, such as an engineering building or a library, may determine who has ownership.
-For example, Davidson College’s Information Technology Services Department runs its Maker & Innovation Space.
+For example, Davidson College’s Information Technology Services department oversees some of its maker and innovation spaces on campus.

 - Are general policies on safety, usage etiquette, and intellectual property available to all users of the space?
 Some makerspaces require users to sign a form indicating they have read and understand applicable policies.